Program Guide

 Reservations can be made online at: lincoln.ne.gov/civicrec

 Payment must be paid online or sent to the office for completion of reservation.
-Requests for refunds are subject to a $25 service charge and must be made at least 14 working days prior to the reservation date.
+Requests for refunds are subject to a $25 service charge and must be made more than 14 working days prior to the reservation date.

 Note: Rain, cold, heat, or bugs are not an automatic cause for a refund.
 Each request/issue will be considered separately after a refund form has been completed.